seanauff/node-red-torque/README.md

 1. Navigate to the app settings and enable "Upload to webserver".

 2. Enter the address of your Node-RED instance in the webserver URL field.
 Default is `http://<ip address>:<port>/upload`.
-This will change due to reverse proxy settings, domain names, dynamic DNS, etc.
+This will change due to port forwarding, reverse proxy settings, domain names, dynamic DNS, etc.

 3. Select which PIDs to log.